Lissa Pacheco-Brousseau

 Biography

 Lissa Pacheco-Brousseau is a registered physiotherapist and an assistant professor in the physiotherapy program of the School of Rehabilitation Sciences at the University of Ottawa.
-She is a member of the Patient Decision Aids Research Group and of the Centre For Implementation Research.
+She is a member of the Patient Decision Aids Research Group at the Ottawa Hospital Research Institute.

 Professor Pacheco-Brousseau is accepting new students for thesis supervision.